nzhook/hookem-banem/README.md

 # Hookem-banem
-Monitors logs on a centralised server and distributes the block requests accross multiple servers
+Monitors logs from a centralised server and issues a block accross all connected servers

 Supports:
  - IPv6